African Romance

-African Romance, African Latin or Afroromance is an extinct Romance language that was spoken in the various provinces of Roman Africa by the African Romans under the later Roman Empire and its various post-Roman successor states in the region, including the Vandal Kingdom, the Byzantine-administered Exarchate of Africa and the Berber Mauro-Roman Kingdom.
+African Romance, African Latin or Afroromance is an extinct Romance language that was spoken in the various coastal Mediterranean provinces of Roman North Africa by North African Romans under the later Roman Empire and its various post-Roman successor states in the region, including the Vandal Kingdom, the Byzantine-administered Exarchate of Africa and the Berber Mauro-Roman Kingdom.
 African Romance is poorly attested as it was mainly a spoken, vernacular language.
-There is little doubt, however, that by the early 3rd century AD, some native provincial variety of Latin was fully established in Africa.'
+There is little doubt, however, that by the early 3rd century AD, some native provincial variety of Latin was fully established in Northwestern Africa.'

-After the conquest of North Africa by the Umayyad Caliphate in 709 AD, this language survived through to the 8th century in various places along the North African coast and the immediate littoral,' with evidence that it may have persisted up to the 14th century,' and possibly even the 15th century,' or later' in certain areas of the interior.
+After the conquest of North Africa by the Umayyad Caliphate in 709 AD, this language survived through to the 8th century in various regions along the North African coast and the immediate littoral,' with evidence that it may have persisted up to the 14th century,' and possibly even the 15th century,' or later' in certain areas of the interior.

+History

 Background

 The Fossa regia (in pink) marked the approximate border between the province of Africa and Numidia.

 The Roman province of Africa was organized in 146 BC following the defeat of Carthage in the Third Punic War.
 The city of Carthage, sacked following the war, was rebuilt during the dictatorship of Julius Caesar as a Roman colony, and by the 1st century, it had grown to be the fourth largest city of the empire, with a population in excess of 100,000 people.
 (Note: Likely the fourth city in terms of population during the imperial period, following Rome, Alexandria and Antioch, in the 4th century also surpassed by Constantinople; also of comparable size were Ephesus, Smyrna and Pergamum.)
-The Fossa regia was an important boundary in North Africa, originally separating the Roman occupied Carthaginian territory from Numidia,' and may have served as a cultural boundary indicating Romanization.'
+The Fossa regia was an important boundary in the northern Maghreb, originally separating the Roman-occupied Carthaginian territory from Numidia,' and may have served as a cultural boundary indicating Romanization.'

-In the time of the Roman Empire, Latin became the second most widely spoken language after Punic, who continued to be spoken in Carthaginian cities and rural areas as late as the mid-12th century.'
-It is probable that Berber languages were spoken in some areas as well.
+In the time of the Roman Empire, Latin became the coastal North Africa's second most-widely spoken language after Punic, which continued to be spoken in Carthaginian cities and rural areas as late as the mid-5th century.'
+It is probable that Berber languages were also spoken in some areas.
 Funerary stelae chronicle the partial Romanization of art and religion in North Africa.'
 Notable differences, however, existed in the penetration and survival of the Latin, Punic and Berber languages.'
 These indicated regional differences: Neo-Punic had a revival in Tripolitania, around Hippo Regius there is a cluster of Libyan inscriptions, while in the mountainous regions of Kabylie and Aures, Latin was scarcer, though not absent.'

-Africa was occupied by the Germanic Vandal tribe for over a century, between 429 and 534 AD, when the province was reconquered by the Byzantine Emperor Justinian I. The changes that occurred in spoken Latin during that time are unknown.
-Literary Latin, however, was maintained at a high standard, as seen in the Latin poetry of the African writer Corippus.
-The area around Carthage remained fully Latin-speaking until the arrival of the Arabs.
+North Africa was occupied by the Germanic Vandal tribe for over a century, between 429 and 534 AD, when the province was reconquered by the Byzantine Emperor Justinian I. The changes that occurred in spoken Latin during that time are unknown.
+Literary Latin, however, was maintained at a high standard, as seen in the Latin poetry of the North African writer Corippus.
+The areas surround Carthage remained fully Latin-speaking until the arrival of the Arabs.